tm3023/Bitoin-UKF/README.md

 The state vector combines two components:

-- **Damped oscillator** (4 states): two coupled damped oscillators capturing mean-reverting cyclical dynamics in log-returns — a slow cycle (~30d) and a fast cycle (~5d), each with a position and velocity state
+- **Damped oscillator** (4 states): two coupled damped oscillators capturing mean-reverting cyclical dynamics in log-returns, a slow cycle (~30d) and a fast cycle (~5d), each with a position and velocity state
 - **Stochastic log-variance** (1 state): models time-varying volatility as a latent AR(1) process in log space, approximating a discrete-time stochastic